Tastaturtaste/a_star/README.md

-# A*-Mazesolver
+# A* Python Extension Module
-This is my attempt at solving mazes with an A*-Algorithm using a combination of c++ and python.
+A c++ extension module for python, implementing a a*-algorithm, to learn how to make c++ python extensions and package them.

 ## Building